Jobsite Sanitation

 Urinal Substitution

-One urinal counts as one fixture up to one-third of the required total.
+One urinal counts as one fixture up to one third of units.

 Large-Crew Step